Pennsylvania Route 174: Route description

-PA 174 begins at an intersection with US 11 and PA 533 in the borough of Shippensburg, heading east on two-lane undivided Walnut Bottom Road.
+PA 174 begins at an intersection with US 11/PA 533 in the borough of Shippensburg, heading east on two-lane undivided Walnut Bottom Road.
 The road forms the border between Shippensburg to the south and Shippensburg Township to the north, passing through residential and commercial areas.
-The route fully enters Shippensburg Township and passes more businesses along with some fields, reaching an interchange with I-81.
+The route fully enters Shippensburg Township and passes more businesses along with some fields, reaching a diamond interchange with I-81.
 Past the I-81 interchange, PA 174 continues into Southampton Township and heads into agricultural areas with sparse homes, passing through the community of Lees Cross Roads.
 At this point, the route begins to run a short distance to the north of Norfolk Southern's Lurgan Branch.
 The road heads into South Newton Township and becomes West Main Street, turning northeast and passing rural areas of homes in the communities of New Lancaster and Brookside.
 In the residential community of Walnut Bottom, PA 174 becomes East Main Street.
 The road heads east into Penn Township and becomes Walnut Bottom Road again, heading farther north from the Lurgan Branch and running through a mix of farms and woods.
 The route continues through more open areas of agriculture as it passes through the communities of Hockersville and Centerville, reaching an intersection with PA 233 after the latter.
 PA 174 continues through more farmland with some homes, passing through Cumminstown before entering Dickinson Township and intersecting PA 465 in Mooredale.

 At this point, PA 465 continues along Walnut Bottom Road and PA 174 heads east along West Old York Road, passing through more agricultural areas.
 The route heads into South Middleton Township and crosses PA 34, becoming East Old York Road at that point.
 The road continues east and passes through the residential community of Boiling Springs on 1st Street, where it follows the Appalachian Trail for a short distance.
 PA 174 crosses into Monroe Township and becomes Boiling Springs Road, passing through Allenberry.
 From here, the road turns northeast past more farms and crosses PA 74 before heading through Churchtown.
 PA 174 heads through more agricultural areas with some residences before coming to its eastern terminus at PA 641.